cloudmesh-community/book/chapters/rest/swagger.md

 Swagger Codegen

-: allows to generate code from the specifications to develop Client SDKs, servers, and documentation.
+: allows generating code from the specifications to develop Client SDKs, servers, and documentation.
   <https://github.com/swagger-api/swagger-codegen>